 If you have a Medicare Advantage plan, you usually have to receive your drug benefits through the plan rather than a separate Part D insurer.

-In most of the United States, if you are one of the growing number of Medicare beneficiaries who receive their hospital and physicians benefits (Medicare Part A and Part B) through a private Medicare Advantage plan, that same insurer provides your Part D coverage.
+If you are one of the growing number of Medicare beneficiaries who receive their hospital and physicians benefits (Medicare Part A and Part B) through a private Medicare Advantage plan, that same insurer probably provides your Part D coverage (nine out of ten Medicare Advantage plans include integrated Part D coverage in 2020).
 This means that when you change your Part D plan, your health and hospital benefits change too.

-You should consider switching Medicare Advantage plans if your plan’s Part D formulary for next year would limit your ability to continue taking your current prescriptions.
+You should consider switching Medicare Advantage plans if your plan’s Part D formulary for the coming year would limit your ability to continue taking your current prescriptions.
 Just be sure to choose a replacement Medicare plan that will also cover your current health care providers – in addition to covering your medications.
-(The same Medicare.gov plan comparison tool to select from Medicare health plans also allows you to compare Part D benefits offered by those same insurers – and benefits offered by separate Part D plans, as well.)
+(The same Medicare.gov plan comparison tool is used to compare Medicare Advantage plans — including their prescription benefits — as well as offered by separate Part D plans.)

 Unless you’re really comfortable using a computer and other Internet tools, the best way to select a Part D plan is to contact the government’s 1-800-MEDICARE call center and ask the customer service agent to spend some time and walk you through the process of using Medicare.gov’s online Plan Finder to select a new plan.
-It’s easier to have an agent at Medicare help you through the process than to do it yourself, especially because the online tool itself is not the most user-friendly.
+It’s easier to have an agent at Medicare (or a Medicare broker in your community) help you through the process than to do it yourself, especially because the online tool itself is not the most user-friendly (the online tool was overhauled in 2019, resulting in some improvements but also some areas of concern regarding privacy and ease of use; the federal government is granting special enrollment periods to people who contact them and explain that they picked the wrong plan for 2020 due to “inaccurate or misleading information” presented during the fall 2019 enrollment period by the revamped plan finder tool).

-(As somebody who works in IT, technology holds great promises to make choosing health plans easier for consumers like you.
+(As somebody who works in IT, I can say that technology holds great promises to make choosing health plans easier for consumers like you.
 The government is working to do better for seniors, but in the meantime, you can get help from Medicare’s customer service agents – who can guide you through the process of selecting the best plan for your needs.)

 You can also work with a local health insurance broker who can guide you through the process — the broker you use for other insurance products might work with Medicare plans as well, or will likely be able to refer you to one who does.